Musa-E/341-Project1/README.md

 > The next version will focus on:
 >
->   - Adding functionality for **command 6**'s plotting, specifically:
+>   - Adding functionality for **command 7**, specifically:
 >      ```
+>        Given a station name and year, output the total ridership for each month in that year.
+>      The user should be able to enter SQL wildcards (_ and %) for the station name.
+>
+>      Once the station name and year have been entered, display the monthly totals.
+Then,
->        After the output, the user is given the option to plot the data.
-Make sure the axis labels
+>      give the user the option to see a plot of the results.
+If the user responds with “y” your
+>      program should plot as shown below (with appropriate title, legend, and axis labels).
+If
->        and title of the figure are set appropriately.
-If the user responds with any input other than
+>      the user responds with any other input, do not plot.
->        “y”, do not plot.
+>
+>      If no matching station names are found, or if multiple matching station names are found,
+>      display the corresponding error message.
+Note that if the user enters a year for which
+>      there is no data, no error message is necessary.
+The output and plot will be empty,
+>      which is sufficient.
 >      ```
 >
 >